ThinkingBeyond/BeyondAI-2025/Aryan Basnet, Arnav Maharjan and Ashila A M Ardiyansyah/README.md

 ## How to Install and Run the Project **(WARNING)**
 **Disclaimer :** Running this would take hour and hour of work, highly recommended to run it online in Google Colab or run the final file.

+## Acknowledgement <br>
+We would like to express our gratitude to BeyondAI for providing and making this AI program available to a selection of people.
+We also want to thank Dr. Filip Bar and the entire mentors that contributed for their dedication on making this program possible.
+Especially Dr. Filip Bar on teaching throughout the course stage and guidance at the research development stage.
+His insight gives us a fundamental stepping stone and vital role in the direction of our study.
+Finally, we would like to thank Dr. Davendra Singh Dhami, our mentor for his valuable advice, constructive feedback, and support throughout the research process.
+His mentorship was crucial to direct and complete our research successfully.

 ## Credits
-**Student Researchers:** Arnav Maharjan (Main Contributor) & Ashila Atha Makkah Ardiyansyah<br>

-**Mentor:** Dr. Devendra Singh Dhami
+**Student Researchers:** Arnav Maharjan (Main Contributor) & Ashila Atha Makkah Ardiyansyah<br> **Mentor:** Dr. Devendra Singh Dhami

+##Notes
+One of the inside of the chest X-ray result in the checkpoints, Baseline CNN is incomplete.
+This only gives a purpose to sort the epochs result so it won't crash or runtime error repeatedly.

 ## References
 1. Zhang K, Kermany D, Goldbaum M. Labeled Optical Coherence Tomography (OCT) and Chest X Ray Images for Classification [dataset].
 Version 2.
 Mendeley Data; 2018.
 DOI: 10.17632/rscbjbr9sj.2.
 [Mendelay Data](https://data.mendeley.com/datasets/rscbjbr9sj/2)